Three key considerations when selecting a part numbering scheme

 Adopting a new part numbering scheme is a major move—you don’t want to complicate matters by choosing a scheme that is too complicated for your existing business tools.

-For example, if you manage part numbers in Excel, you may need to include information in the part that helps you run part searches.
-If you use a PLM system that can generate automated numbers for you, you need to decide how to communicate this information with vendors working outside your PLM system.
+For example, if you manage part numbers in Excel or Google Sheets, you may need to include information in the part that helps you run part searches.
+If you use a product lifecycle management (PLM) system that can generate automated numbers for you, you need to decide how to communicate this information with vendors working outside your PLM system.